mgeeky/VisualBasicObfuscator/README.md

   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         Output file.
+Default: stdout -N, --normalize       Don't perform obfuscation, do only code normalization (like long strings transformation).
-Default: stdout -g GARBAGE, --garbage GARBAGE
+  -g GARBAGE, --garbage GARBAGE
                         Percent of garbage to append to the obfuscated code.
                         Default: 12%.